-Visual Communications: Art & Graphic Design at Farmingdale State College
+Visual Communications: Graphic Design and Interaction Design at Farmingdale State College

 Q: What type of degree will students earn?